Storage Services at CHPC

 /scratch/local

 Access permissions to /scratch/local have been set such that users cannot create directories in the top level /scratch/local directory.
-Instead, as part of the slurm job prolog (before the job is started), a job level directory, /scratch/local/$USER/$SLURM_JOB_ID , will be created.
+Instead, as part of the slurm job prolog (before the job is started), a job level directory, /scratch/local/$USER/$SLURM_JOB_ID, will be automatically created.
 Only the job owner will have access to this directory.
 At the end of the job, in the slurm job epilog, this job level directory will be removed.

 All slurm scripts that make use of /scratch/local must be adapted to accommodate this change.
 Additional updated information is provided on the CHPC Slurm page.

-scratch/local is now software-encrypted.
+/scratch/local is software-encrypted.
 Each time a node is rebooted, this software encryption is re-setup from scratch, purging anything within the content of this space.
 There is also a cron job in place to scrub /scratch/local of content that has not been accessed for over 2 weeks.
 This scrub policy can be adjusted on a per host basis.
 A node owned by a group can opt to have us disable this and it will not run on that host.

 /tmp and /var/tmp

-Linux defines temporary file systems at /tmp or /var/tmp.
-CHPC cluster nodes set up temporary file systems as a RAM disk with limited capacity.
-All interactive and compute nodes also have a spinning disk local storage at /scratch/local.
-If a user program is known to need temporary storage, it is advantageous to define the location of the temporary storage by setting the environmental variable TMPDIR to point to /scratch/local.
-Local disk drives range from 40 to 500 GB depending on the node, which is much more than the default /tmp size.
+If a user program is known to need temporary storage, it is advantageous to define the location of the temporary storage by setting the environmental variable TMPDIR to point to /scratch/local as /scratch/local disk drives range from 40 to 500 GB depending on the node, much more than the default /tmp size.

 Archive Storage